 “A chance, not a charity,” was how Edgar Helms, the founder of Goodwill Industries International, described the organization he founded in 1902.
 Over the ensuing hundred-plus years, the organization has stayed true to Helms’ core values: self-reliance, self-help, and self-respect for the jobless and needy.

-Born just after the Civil War in upstate New York, Helms was a distinguished graduate of Cornell and a divinity student at Boston University.
+Born in 1863, Helms was a distinguished graduate of Cornell and a divinity student at Boston University.
 His first ministerial assignment took him to a struggling mission in the South End of Boston, where he was shocked to discover the poverty of much of his congregation.
 Largely immigrant, unlettered, with few skills and generally considered unemployable, his flock lived in one of the worst slums in the United States.

 Helms, like many of his contemporaries, had been profoundly influenced by the Social Gospel movement, which dedicated itself to solving societal ills as a means toward salvation.
 Inspired by the movement’s insistence on strenuous self-improvement, Helms rejected mere handouts for the poor, favoring instead what today would be called job training.
 With burlap sacks slung over their shoulders, Helms and his wife made the rounds of Boston’s affluent neighborhoods collecting worn-out, used, and unwanted items.
 Helms would then employ his congregants at $4 per day (sometimes in vouchers for goods when money was tight) to repair and resell the items at low cost.
 He thus created a market of affordable goods—and the jobs to help people afford them.